planetis-m/fuzz-experiments/tasks.md

 ====

 - [ ] Finish the serialization from buffer to types. (see pages 105,116)
-- [ ] See if the original graph mutator performs any better than the 'dumb' one.
 - [ ] Write mutators for tables.
 Do we need experimental tables API that returns the index?
 - [ ] Write a macro for supporting variant objects.
 - [ ] Safe enum mutator, needs a macro (try to reuse rank from enumutils).
 (1h)